 "Behold, days are coming," declares the Lord GOD, "When I will send a famine on the land, Not a famine for bread or a thirst for water, But rather for hearing the words of the LORD.Amos 8:11(NASB)

 For multiplied centuries, the prophetic call to Israel was to return to the Lord.
-For generations of time, Israel consistently and continuously rejected God's repeated calls to repent - the same call was made for individual and national repentance - but their collective disobedience finally resulted in the rejection and crucifixion of their promised Messiah, centuries later.
+For generations of time, Israel consistently and continuously rejected God's repeated calls to repent - a call for both individual and national repentance.
+But their collective disobedience finally resulted in the rejection and crucifixion of their promised Messiah, centuries later.

 When a man or woman repeatedly refuses to acknowledge God's Word and obey the truth, their proud hearts and unrelenting minds become seared and hardened, until God permits that inflexibility to become permanent - God gives them over to their rebellious heart.

 The same is true with a people-group or nation, and Israel's collective heart had become so desensitised to God's Word, and so stiff-necked towards Him, that God finally gave them over to their lustful desires - pronouncing a famine for the hearing of the words of the Lord.

 A lack of food and drink is deadly for the physical body, but lacking the spiritual food that nourishes the soul, is truly calamitous.
 Food for the soul comes through hearing the Word of the Lord, and because of her unrepentant idolatry and gross apostasy, Israel was to experience a famine for the Word of God - a famine that lasts to this day.

 They would call for help when disaster fell, but He would not hear.
 They would search for the truth, but they would not find it, for their ears had become blocked to His voice, their eyes had become blind to His guidance, and their hearts had become frozen against the God of their salvation.